 Can you make a living off day trading?

 To potentially make a living off day trading, it is important to have a solid trading strategy that incorporates analysis on reasonable returns to cover your living expenses.
 Keep in mind, you should have strong risk management and utilize multiple strategies that adjust for different market conditions.

 Day trading can certainly be a career for many who have the discipline, tools, education, and keen understanding of their trading psychology and style.
 The best way to get started is with a free demo account to hone your skills and learn what products and markets best suit your day trading style.

 How much do you need for day trading?

 For most day traders in the US, the legal minimum balance required to day trade stocks is $25,000.
 This is known as the Pattern Day Trader (PDT) Rule.
 However, Nadex is exempt from the PDT Rule.
-The minimum deposit to open a live account is $250.
+Plus, you can open a live account for free - that's right, no minimum deposit required.
+The cost to place a trade is always equal to the maximum risk, plus any trade fees.
 Not ready for a live account?
 Try our free demo account.

 Can you day trade more than three times a week?